IBM/Integrate-Investment-Portfolio/README.md

 When the reader has completed this journey, they will understand how to:

-* Retrieve portfolio information and positions from a user's brokerage account using Quovo API calls
+* Retrieve portfolio information and positions from a brokerage account using Quovo API calls
 * Load Investment Portfolio service with portfolio and holdings
-* Use Jupyter Notebook to run Python scripts for making the API calls
+* Use Jupyter Notebook for running Python scripts

 ## Included Components